PetoLau/jekyll-now/_posts/2016-11-12-Forecast-electricity-consumption-with-similar-day-approach-in-R.md

 }
 {% endhighlight %}

 Let’s do some examples of using `predictWeek` function.
-Run the forecast for selection of dates on aggregated consumption and compute MAPE for both methods (STL+ARIMA and STL+EXP).
+Run the forecast for selection of dates on aggregated consumption `DT_agg` and compute MAPE for both methods (STL+ARIMA and STL+EXP).

 {% highlight r %}
 for_week_arima <- predictWeek(DT_agg, n_date[56:84], stlARIMAPred) # forecast for one week